 This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 35, number 04 (2012).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 My university friends were generally atheist or agnostic.
 They asked me why I trusted the Bible when it was obviously manmade, how there could be a Creator when evolution was proved by science, why sex should be kept within marriage when we should do what we feel, and so on.
 Their questions were sometimes asked to annoy me, but they were often genuine and so pushed me back to the Bible for answers.
 In so doing, my faith was built as God showed me answers in His Word.
 It helped to root my convictions in the Bible.